If you have yet to see this movie or read the Steig Larsson novel, consider yourself warned: it’s not for the faint of heart.

 The film also stars Stellan Skarsgard as Henrik’s nephew Martin, Joely Richardson as Anita Vanger, Henrik’s niece, and Robin Wright as Mikael’s co-publisher and lover, Erika Berger.

-For the 84th annual Academy Awards, airing Feb.
-26 on ABC affiliates nationwide, the film is nominated in four categories: Best Cinematography, Best Sound Editing, Best Sound Mixing and Best Film Editing.
+For the 84th annual Academy Awards, the film is nominated in four categories: Best Cinematography, Best Sound Editing, Best Sound Mixing and Best Film Editing.
 Mara is also nominated for Best Actress in a Leading Role, a nomination she also received at the Golden Globes, but lost to Meryl Streep.
 Maybe the Oscars will be a different story.